 No. Although the vast majority of SSPs are domestic this categorisation would significantly under estimate the number of non-domestic Supply Points.
-There are actually more nondomestic Supply Points within the SSP sector than in the LSP sector. on Confirmations).
+There are actually more non-domestic Supply Points within the SSP sector than in the LSP sector.

+information for sites within its ownership prior to 2001 (when MSC became mandatory on Confirmations).
 Implementation of this Modification Proposal would bridge this gap in the Supplier / Shipper licence.